 Back to Top

-Selection of students is competitive and is based on successful completion of the admission portfolio process.
-Admission occurs once each academic year and begins the summer B term.
-After evaluation of portfolio requirements, the AT steering committee selects admission candidates.
-The UF AT program may take up to 20 deserving individuals a year, but reserves the right to admit fewer students.
+Selection of students is competitive and based on successful completion of the portfolio process for admission.
+Students are accepted for admission once each academic year to begin the Summer B term.
+The ATEP steering committee evaluates each candidate’s portfolio materials and makes appropriate selection of candidates.
+The UF ATEP may take up to 20 deserving individuals a year, but reserves the right to admit fewer students.

-Please review the admissions requirements listed above and all transfer information on the AT website.
-The AT program grants admission to those candidates who meet all program admission requirements as outlined above.
-The registrar and AT program director evaluate all coursework completed, regardless of institution, to determine whether the course objectives meet those required for admission into the program.
-Students may be required to provide the syllabus from a course completed at another institution as part of the evaluation process.
-If a course completed at another institution does not meet the requirements for the AT program, the student may be required to re-take the course at UF prior to program admission.
+Please review the admissions requirements listed above and all transfer information.
+Students may be admitted into the ATEP provided they fulfill all program admission requirements as outlined above.
+Coursework completed at another institution will be evaluated by the registrar and ATEP director to determine whether the course objectives meet those required for admission into the ATEP.
+Students may be required to provide the syllabus from a course completed at another institution.
+If a course completed at another institution does not meet the requirements for the ATEP, the student may be required to re-take the course at UF prior to admission.